QinShiwen/canvas/README.md

 - change the size and color of the pen
 - Adjust the size of canvas
 - Share link to others to draw together
+### When to use Websocket?
+- Enter room
+    - updatePlayers
+- Paint
+- Chat

 # Install
 - Input `npm install` in the terminal to install the dependencies